briocherockets/BR-Apollo/README.md

 		I Highly doubt anybody will end up reading this, much less follow it, but here's what I would like to be included if you decide to make a post featuring my mod.

 		Youtube:
-		Must have a link to my channel, the jmnet forum post, and the github repo.
+		Please add link to my channel, the jmnet forum post, and the github repo.
 		Adding a link to the discord server would also be pretty cool, but that's a lot of links, you don't have to do that.
 		Also, please mention my channel so I get a notification, I would love to watch!